pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # phrases

+# don't sweat the small stuff
+* My grandmother told me not to sweat the small stuff.

+## we were at a total standstill
+* After the server went down, we were at a total standstill!

-# to touch base
+## to touch base

 ## There's more than one way to skin a cat.
-We can do it any way you like!
+* We can do it any way you like!
 There's more than one way to skin a cat.

 ## italian strike
-Do the job but do the job poorly, that's an Italian strike.
+* Do the job but do the job poorly, that's an Italian strike.

 ## no holds barred
-The fight was really bad!
+* The fight was really bad!
 It was no holds barred.

 ## hit below the belt